Tuong328/SimplePyCalculator/README.md

 # SimplePyCalculator
-Just a simple calculator in Python that can be ran through PyCharm Simple GUI made with PyQT5
+Just a simple calculator in Python that can be ran through PyCharm.
+The simple GUI is made with PyQT5.

 Known Bugs: